Roland Lamah

-Roland Conde Lamah (born 31 December 1987) is a footballer who plays as a left winger for USL Championship side Memphis 901.
+Roland Conde Lamah (born 31 December 1987) is a former professional footballer who played as a left winger.
 Born in the Ivory Coast, Lamah represents Belgium internationally.

 Club career

-Early years / Osasuna
+Early years and Osasuna

 Born in Abidjan, Ivory Coast, Lamah started playing in Belgium, representing C.S.
 Visé in the second division and R.S.C.
 Anderlecht in the Pro League.
 In the 2007–08 season, he represented Roda JC Kerkrade on loan from the latter.

 In the summer of 2008, Lamah moved clubs and countries again, joining France's Le Mans UC 72 on a four-year contract and making his Ligue 1 debut on 30 August by playing one minute in a 4–1 away win against FC Nantes.
 After suffering relegation in 2010, he competed in Ligue 2 with the team.

-On 24 August 2011, after a successful medical, Lamah penned a three-year deal with Spanish side CA Osasuna. he scored four goals all competitions comprised during his one-and-a-half-year spell in Navarre, also being sent off during a 1–5 home loss to Real Madrid in late March 2012.
+On 24 August 2011, after a successful medical, Lamah penned a three-year deal with Spanish side CA Osasuna. he scored four goals all competitions comprised during his one-and-a-half-year spell in Navarre, also being sent off during a 5–1 home loss to Real Madrid in late March 2012.

 Swansea City

 On 15 January 2013, Swansea City signed Lamah on an initial 18-month loan after which the Welsh could make it a permanent move.
 He made his debut four days later, coming on as a 63rd-minute substitute for Pablo Hernández in a 3–1 win over Stoke City at the Liberty Stadium.
 Also from the bench, he featured 12 minutes to help his team win the League Cup after a 5–0 success against Bradford City.

-Lamah scored his first Swansea goal on 29 August 2013 in a UEFA Europa League play-off second leg against FC Petrolul Ploiești, finishing from a cross by Alejandro Pozuelo in an eventual 1–2 away loss but 6–3 aggregate win.
+Lamah scored his first Swansea goal on 29 August 2013 in a UEFA Europa League play-off second leg against Petrolul Ploiești, finishing from a cross by Alejandro Pozuelo in an eventual 2–1 away loss but 6–3 aggregate win.
 He netted for the first time in the league on 28 December, in a 1–1 draw at Aston Villa.
-His second goal came against West Bromwich Albion on 15 March 2014, opening the scoring in the second minute of a 1–2 home defeat after being set up by Wilfried Bony.
+His second goal came against West Bromwich Albion on 15 March 2014, opening the scoring in the second minute of a 2–1 home defeat after being set up by Wilfried Bony.

 Ferencváros

 On 9 September 2014, having been released by Osasuna, Lamah signed for Hungarian club Ferencvárosi TC, the move being permitted outside the transfer window as he was a free agent.
-On 2 April 2016, in spite of a 1–2 away loss against Debreceni VSC, he and his team won the national championship after a 12-year wait.
+On 2 April 2016, in spite of a 2–1 away loss against Debreceni VSC, he and his team won the national championship after a 12-year wait.